VisualPhysiologyDB/visual-physiology-opsin-db/README.md

 ---
 ## Summary
-We introduce the Visual Physiology Opsin Database, a newly compiled database for all heterologously expressed, and a partial collection of physiologically inferred, [opsin genes](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-3-213) with λmax phenotypes (wavelength of maximal absorbance; peak-senstivity).
+* We introduce the Visual Physiology Opsin Database, a newly compiled database for all heterologously expressed, and a partial collection of physiologically inferred, [opsin genes](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-3-213) with λmax phenotypes (wavelength of maximal absorbance; peak-senstivity).

-**VPOD_1.3** contains 1714 unique opsin genotypes and corresponding λmax phenotypes collected across all animals from 120+ separate publications.
+* **VPOD_1.3** contains 1714 unique opsin genotypes and corresponding λmax phenotypes collected across all animals from 120+ separate publications.

-We use VPOD data and _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ (an ML tool designed for exploring genotype-phenotype associations) to show regression-based machine learning (ML) models often reliably predict λmax, account for non-additive effects of mutations on function, and identify functionally critical amino acid sites.
+* We use VPOD data and _[deepBreaks](https://github.com/omicsEye/deepbreaks)_ (an ML tool designed for exploring genotype-phenotype associations) to show regression-based machine learning (ML) models often reliably predict λmax, account for non-additive effects of mutations on function, and identify functionally critical amino acid sites.

-We provide an approach that lays the groundwork for future robust exploration of molecular-evolutionary patterns governing phenotype, with potential broader applications to any family of genes with quantifiable and comparable phenotypes.
+* We provide an approach that lays the groundwork for future robust exploration of molecular-evolutionary patterns governing phenotype, with potential broader applications to any family of genes with quantifiable and comparable phenotypes.

 ---

 # VPOD user guide #

+## Developer Notes
-UPDATE!!! - Welcome to VPOD_1.3!
+* **UPDATE!!!** - Welcome to VPOD_1.3!
 The latest release of the Visual Physiology Opsin Database.
 We have quite a bit of new data, results and tools to check-out.

-Want an user-friendly way to predict opsin λmax with our models?
+* **Want an user-friendly way to predict opsin λmax with our models?**

-**Visit our GitHub for _[OPTICS](https://github.com/VisualPhysiologyDB/optics)_, an open-source tool, avaiable online or via command line, that predicts opsin phenotypes (λmax)**
+  * Visit our GitHub for _[OPTICS](https://github.com/VisualPhysiologyDB/optics)_, an open-source tool, avaiable online or via command line, that predicts opsin phenotypes (λmax)

 ## Table of Contents